mblayman/mattlayman.com/content/django-riffs/2022-10-04-accepting-files.md

 >>> profile.picture.save('my-image.png', File(f))
 ```

-REMOVE
-In this example,
-I'm creating a profile instance manually.
-There are a few interesting notes:

 * The `File` class is an important wrapper
     that Django uses
     to make Python file objects (i.e., the value returned from `open`) work